mattgaidica/textract/README.md

 *A sweet suite of text extraction tools.*

 # Premise
 This project aims to bring together different text parsing techniques to provide simple answers to simple questions.
-This is all done using a mixture of regex, natural language parsing (NLP), machine learning, and statistical analysis.
+This is all done using a mixture of regular expressions, natural language parsing (NLP), machine learning, and statistical analysis.
 The typical use case is document or article analysis.

 * What email addresses are available?
 * What phone numbers are available?